mildsauce45/UPF/README.md

 This package attempts to create a unified system for putting together GUI components in Unity.
 All my previous work uses ad hoc written components that shared much, but not enough code to display.
 I found myself wanting a standard UI framework and I'm pretty familiar with
 WPF, so I decided to give it a shot creating something along those lines.
-The is a first pass attempt and is lacking many of the niceties of the WPF framework, most notably templating and two way data binding, but it solves my basic needs for the moment.
+The is a first pass attempt and is lacking many of the niceties of the WPF framework, most notably templating, but it solves my basic needs for the moment.

 ### Examples